12 Easy Ways to Lose Weight Without Trying: Or Changing Diet

 4. Drink Plenty of Water

-Drinking more water can hardly ever hurt, and there’s evidence that it can help reduce appetite and increase your metabolic rate [4].
-By drinking two glasses before a meal, you might be able to reduce your consumption by almost a quarter of its normal amount, which can add up to a lot of lost calories over time and reduce weight [4].
-This is because water, despite having no calories, still fills up the stomach and leads your brain to think you are fuller than you really are.
+Drinking more water can hardly ever hurt, and there’s evidence that it can help reduce appetite and increase your metabolic rate.
+By drinking two glasses before a meal, you might be able to reduce your consumption by almost a quarter of its normal amount, which can add up to a lot of lost calories over time and reduce weight.4 This is because water, despite having no calories, still fills up the stomach and leads your brain to think you are fuller than you really are.

-Drinking cold water can also stimulate your metabolism, as the body has to expend more energy to keep you warm when you drink cold liquids [4].
-This isn’t a particularly significant increase, but when you’re trying to figure out how to lose weight without trying, every little thing adds up to make a difference.
+Drinking cold water can also stimulate your metabolism, as the body has to expend more energy to keep you warm when you drink cold liquids.4 This increase might not seem significant, but when it comes to losing weight effortlessly, every little bit contributes and makes a difference.

 Try to replace high-calorie beverages, like your morning orange juice or latte, with water too.
 If you need a little flavor kick, add some low-calorie flavoring.
 The bottom line is water should be a core part of your daily routine.
 If you replace things like soda or fruit juices with it, you’ll likely notice reduced weight soon.

-Speaking of water, if you need to shed pounds quickly and are willing to put in a little effort, you can learn how to lose weight in just a few hours even though it’s more of a water cut than a long term solution.
+Speaking of water, if you’re aiming to drop pounds rapidly and are prepared to exert some effort, you can discover methods to lose weight in just a few hours, although it’s primarily a temporary water cut rather than a lasting solution.

 5. Eat Spicy Foods

 For spicy food lovers, this one should be a breeze.
-Capsaicin, which is the chemical that makes food spicy, seems to have a link to reducing the desire to eat and promoting a sense of fullness [5].
+Capsaicin, which is the chemical that makes food spicy, seems to have a link to reducing the desire to eat and promoting a sense of fullness.
 While the exact mechanism behind this is still unclear, the connection is undeniable.
 And if you aren’t a huge fan of spice, the good news is that you don’t need much to get the desired effect.
-In studies, a mere 1 gram of red chili pepper with every meal was enough to result in noticeably decreased hunger and reduced weight [5].
+In studies, a mere 1 gram of red chili pepper with every meal was enough to result in noticeably decreased hunger and reduced weight.5

 Spicy food can also be an effective way of flavoring your dishes without lots of salt or high-calorie condiments and can introduce you to new kinds of food.
 That way, you can make whatever dish you please and still have it packed with flavor without compromising your health.